 What Does a Manufactured Home Involve?

 A manufactured home, which is otherwise known as a mobile home, is a prefabricated home, developed/manufactured away from the site, in a factory, and then transported to the final location.
-They are constructed under the mandate of the HUD codes and are modern improvements of mobile homes.
+They are constructed under the mandate of the HUD Code for manufactured homes and are modern improvements of mobile homes.

 You can either place mobile homes on a permanent or temporary foundation.
 The technology behind the development of a mobile home has been around for many years.